 The benefit of exploring your own leadership styles through something like Human Synergistic is that you get a real and accurate evaluation of what your leadership style is and then assess what you can do to change it.

 You may not be in a position where you can access a comprehensive assessment process, so what do you need to do?

 Think about all the great leaders in your life, what are the attributes they displayed that made you think they were great good?
 Create a list and be specific.

-Now think about all of the not so good leaders in your life, what are the attributes they displayed that made you think they were not a good leader?
+Now think about all of the not-so-good leaders in your life, what are the attributes they displayed that made you think they were not good leaders?